learn-co-curriculum/dsc-pca-covariance-matrix-eigendecomp/README.md

 ## Summary

 In this lesson, you looked at calculating covariance matrix for a given matrix.
-You also looked at eigen decomposition and its implementation in python.
+You also looked at eigendecomposition and its implementation in python.
 You can now go ahead and use these skills to apply principle component analysis for a given multidimensional dataset using these skills.